Doresto-sudo/Voice-Enabled-Intelligent-Assistant/README.md

 ## What I'd Build Next

-Adding wake-word detection so the assistant can run hands-free, supporting local Ghanaian languages for transcription and responses, and caching common queries to cut response latency.
+Adding wake-word detection so the assistant can run hands-free, and caching common queries to cut response latency.

 ## About